 Worker placement games are often difficult to learn, but this one is easy and it will open the door to this genre for any player.
 In Colors of Paris players are obtaining pigments and painting paintings.
 It is short and easy to understand.
 This is a new game to our collection and we have loved every play.

 There are many roll and write games to choose from, but this is one of the best.
 You can choose between blue, which has a rivers and lakes expansion, or red, which has a meteors and lava expansion.
 You don't even have to take our word for it on this one.
-You can come play it with us live (and for free) on Wednesdays at 10 am EST. Check out our play with us page for the board download and link to the livestream video.
+You can come play it with us live (and for free).
+Check out our play with us page for times and a link to the livestream video.
 Then you can see if you want to add it to your collection for yourself.
+Or pull up Boar Game Arena and play on your own.
+More about BGA here.